Phoenix CubeSat Mission

 The ADCS has a mass of 0.694 kg, a size of 10 x 10 x 5.59 cm, an operating voltage of 5 V, and a momentum storage capacity of 9.351 mNms.

-OBC (Onboard Computer): The OBC uses a GomSpace NanoMind A3200, an AVR32 architecture processor with 512 kB built-in flash, 128 MB NOR flash, 32 kB FRAM for persistent configuration, 32 MB SDRAM (Synchronous Dynamic Random Access Memory ).
-3)
+OBC (Onboard Computer): The OBC used for Phoenix is the GomSpace NanoMind A3200, an AVR32 architecture processor with 512 kB built-in flash, 128 MB NOR flash, 32 kB FRAM for persistent configuration, 32 MB SDRAM (Synchronous Dynamic Random Access Memory ). — A GPS receiver was incorporated into the system design to provide clock synchronization during operations.
+Ultimately, the NovAtel OEM-615 GPS module was selected for its ability to meet system requirements as well as for its compatibility with the GOMSpace Nanodock DMC-3 Motherboard.
+The GPS is further supported by a patch antenna developed by NanoAvionics.

 EPS (Electrical Power Subsystem): The EPS consists of body-mounted solar panels, a 40 Whr Li-Ion battery, and an EPS supplied by ÅAC (Ångström Aerospace Corporation)/ Clyde Space.
 The solar panels collect energy from the sun which is then used to charge batteries.
 The EPS regulates how power is distributed to the various components as the spacecraft performs different operations.
 All EPS hardware was selected for its ability to support all spacecraft operations over the course of the mission operations timeline.
 A power budget was developed using MATLab and STK to visualize the battery level over time based on how often imaging and downlink operations were performed.

 RF communications: Phoenix will operate in the amateur frequency bands under an open, but limited communication link.
 UHF amateur bands (435-438 MHz) will be used for uplinking mission operations schedules and for downlinking all housekeeping telemetry and images to support the science objective.
-At a baud rate of 9.6 kbit/s, it will take three full passes over the ground station to retrieve one full image at a size of 321 kB.
+Communications are facilitated by the GOMSpace NanoCom AX-100 UHF Transceiver and a deployable UHF antenna developed by EnduroSat.
 The design originally incorporated S-band communications but was de-scoped from the design due to time constraints during development.

 - Operating frequency: 437.35 MHz